-Although this may seem like the best course of action, it may not be easy for either of the spouses to settle their debts before divorce, and they might have to resort to the second option.
+Although this may seem like the best course of action, it may not be easy for either of the spouses to settle their debts before the divorce, and they might have to resort to the second option.
 The court generally considers several factors to decide if the debt is a separate liability of either spouse, or both of them are liable for it.
 In the latter case, the court will either divide debts in a way it deems fair considering specific circumstances of each spouse or split it equally between them.

 Since each case is different in one way or the other, it can be difficult to decide which debt should be considered separate or subject to division.
-However, jointly held credit cards, jointly signed loans including home mortgage and car loans, credit card debt accumulated during marriage, and debt on mutually owned business are typically divided between spouses.
+However, jointly held credit cards, jointly signed loans including home mortgage and car loans, credit card debt accumulated during the marriage, and debt on mutually owned business are typically divided between spouses.

 Contact Experienced Debt Division Attorneys Today

-There are many intricacies involved in the distribution of marital debt.
+There are many intricacies involved in the distribution of marital debt under Illinois Law.
 That is why you should seek legal help from an experienced debt division attorney to know your rights and get fair debt distribution.
 At the Law Office of Fedor Kozlov, P.C., we carefully review your financial situation and evaluate different possible solutions that are in your best interest.
 For more information about debt division and how our attorneys can help you, contact the Law Office of Fedor Kozlov, P.C. today at (847) 241-1299 to schedule a consultation.